 Notes:

 Inspector: Date:

-Complete the following if follow-up/corrective actions were identified during this inspection:
+Complete the following if follow-up/corrective actions were iden tified during this inspection:

 Certified Completion of Follow-Up Actions:

-"I hereby certify that the follow-up/corrective actions id performed on(DATE) have been comp maintenance deficiencies have been adequately corre leted and any required
+"I hereby certify that the follow-up/corrective actions iden performed on ted and any required

 Inspector/Operator: Date:

 SF Drainage Area Look for both pervious and impervious areas that are uphill from the filter.
-Problem (Check if Present) Follow-Up Actions Bare soil, erosion of the ground (rills washing out the dirt) Kick-Out to Level 2 Inspection: Large areas of soil have been eroded, or larger channels are forming.
-May require rerouting of flow paths. ☐ Piles of grass clippings, mulch, dirt, salt, or other materials Remove or cover piles of grass clippings, mulch, dirt, etc. Other: Open containers of oil, grease, paint, or other Cover or properly dispose of materials; consult your local solid waste authority for guidance on materials that may be toxic or hazardous.
+Problem (Check if Present) Bare soil, erosion of the ground (rills washing out the dirt) Follow-Up Actions Kick-Out to Level 2 Inspection: Large areas of soil have been eroded, or larger channels are forming.
+May require rerouting of flow paths.
+Piles of grass clippings, mulch, dirt, salt, or other materials Remove or cover piles of grass clippings, mulch, dirt, etc. Other: Open containers of oil, grease, paint, or other Cover or properly dispose of materials; consult your local solid waste authority for guidance on materials that may be toxic or hazardous.

-NEW YORK Department o Environmenta Conservation

-Sand and Organic Filter Stormwater Management Practices Level 1 Inspection Checklist
+Sand and ic Filter St -evel 1 Ins ractices

-SMP ID # SMP Owner Private Public
+SMP ID# SMP Owner □ Private □ Public

-SMP Location (Address; Latitude
+SMP Location (Address; Latitude & Longitude)

-& Longitude) Latitude Longitude
+Latitude Longitude

-Party Responsible for Maintenance System Type Type of S Site
+Party Responsible for Maintenance System Type Type of Site

-□ Other □ (☐ Continuous Use ☐ Below Ground ☐ Indus dential
+☐ Same as SMP Ow ☐ Other ner Seasonal Continuous Use Other bove Ground elow Ground Commercial Industrial Residential State

-Inspection Date Inspection Time
+Inspection Date Inspec ction Time

 Inspector

-Date of Last Inspection
+Date of Last

-SF Drainage Area

-Look for both pervious and impervious areas that are uphill from the filter.

-Problem (Check if Present) Follow-Up Act Follow-Up Actions Seed and straw areas of bare soil to get vegetation established.

-Fill lin erosion areas with soil, compact, and seed and straw to establish vegetation.
+SF Drainage Area Look for both pervious and impervious areas that are uph nill from the filter.
+Problem (Check if Present) Follow-Up Actions Bare soil, erosion of the ground (rills washing out the dirt; reference below) Seed and straw areas of bare soil to get vegetation established.
+Fill in erosion areas with soil, compact, and seed and straw to establish vegetation.
 If a rill or small channel is forming, try to redirect water flowing to this area by creating a small berm or adding topsoil to areas that are heavily compacted.

-Other: Bare soil, erosion of the ground (rills washing out the dirt; reference below)
+Other: